wlaurance/geo-octo-intro/exam2.md

 many mafic volcanoes.
 Higher temperature than felsic
 3. The largest volume of igneous rocks can be found as intrusives in the Earth’s crust.
-List and describe/define the five intrusive igneous bodies discussed in class.
+List and describe/define the five intrusive igneous
+  * Dike - Dike cuts across layers.
+Devils' Tower, Wyoming.
+  * Sill - pushes between layers of rock and is confined in the layer.
+  * Laccolith - Pool of lava and magma.
+  * Batholist - Bigger laccolith
+  * Plutons - Lava pit below volcano.
+The can take millions of years to cool.

+bodies discussed in class.

 4. Where are igneous rocks forming today?
 We discussed four settings